About Philippi Children's Centre

 PCC children learn to swim at school

-Children at PCC are offered weekly lessons for R100/month, heavily subsidized by Headstart.
+Children at PCC are offered weekly lessons for R100/month.
 Sadly, even this small amount is beyond the means of some parents, so PCC is looking for sponsors.
 Outside school hours lessons are available to the general public (but at more commercial rates) so that even more people can benefit from the generosity of Love to Langa.
 There are very few pools in the Philippi area.
 PCC does not know of another not-for-profit pre-school hereabouts that has such a facility.

 A hungry child is unable to learn.
 Brain and physical development are most active in the first years of life so poor nutrition will affect the rest of the life.
 The Centre provides three meals at day – breakfast, lunch and an afternoon snack.
 For some children, this food is their main source of nourishment.